-The first new patient is a Chinese living in Japan who arrived at the Shanghai Pudong International Airport on February 12.
+The second patient is a Chinese traveling in Japan who arrived at the Shanghai Pudong International Airport on March 9.

-The second patient is a Chinese working in Mali who arrived at the Shanghai airport on February 19.
+The third patient is a Chinese working in Ethiopia who arrived at the Shanghai airport on February 27.

-The fourth patient is a Chinese studying in the United States who arrived at the Shanghai airport on February 24.
+The fourth patient is a Chinese living in Japan who arrived at the Shanghai airport on March 12.

-They have all been transferred to the designated hospital for treatment, while close contacts on the same flights with them have been put under quarantine and observation at designated places.
+The new cases have all been transferred to the designated hospital for treatment, while close contacts with them have been put under quarantine and observation at designated places.

-Meanwhile, 10 patients were discharged upon recovery, the commission said.
+Meanwhile, four patients were discharged upon recovery, the commission said.

 One imported suspected case is undergoing test.

-Of all the 371 local cases, 354 have been discharged upon recovery and 10 are hospitalized.
+Of all the 371 local cases, 362 have been discharged upon recovery and two are hospitalized.
 There have been so far seven local fatalities.